 SF4.0 aims to create methods and tools that enable continuous and largely automated re-engineering of software to meet changed requirements and technological constraints.
 Re-engineering keeps software development costs manageable and allows one to preserve expert domain knowledge inherent to legacy software.

-The two main application areas to be explored in SF4.0 are "High Performance Computing" (HPC) and "Industrie 4.0".
+The two main application areas that are explored in SF4.0 are "High Performance Computing" (HPC) and "Industrie 4.0".
 In the former, the main driving force is the parallelization of existing software, while in the latter, the main focus is the variability aspects of cyber-physical production systems and the development of digital twins.